goopletdev/silly-string/README.md

 # silly-string.h
-Single-header trie data structure.
-Simple [key, value] trie data structure that allows for case-sensitive and case-insensitive lookup of both case-sensitive and case-insensitive insertions.
+Simple single-header trie data structure that allows for case-sensitive and case-insensitive lookup of both case-sensitive and case-insensitive key-value insertions.
 ## Usage
 Simply initialize a root `silly_string` node with `silly_string_init()`.

 From there, insert key-value pairs with `silly_string_insert(root, key, val)`.

 Case-sensitive entries can be retrieved with `silly_string_get(root, key)`, and case-insensitive lookups can be performed with the recursive search `silly_string_get_case_insensitive(root, key)`.
 Case-insensitive lookups using this function will prefer keys that match the casing of the lookup string.

 If you know that a key will only be used for case-insensitive lookups, instead insert the key-value pair with `silly_string_insert_caps(root, key, value)` and fetch it with `silly_string_get_caps(root, key)`.
 ## Tests
 Tests use the [Unity testing library from ThrowTheSwitch](https://github.com/ThrowTheSwitch/Unity).